 Then, stand up and go again.
 Do this over and over until the dog stops as soon as you say so and then say sit.
 You will find the pet will start sitting as soon as you say stop.
 Again, scratch their back and praise them.

 Once your pet is doing this consistently, lay the leash in front of you once he sits and place your hand in a stop position and say stay.
 Move back a foot or two as they will immediately want to follow you.
 When they stay, you say come here and reward them with great loving and scratching.
 Continue doing this and keep trying to get further and further away from them.
 Do this for as a many days as you can until you feel they have it down.
-About once a week for a couple of months, you should do this to give him his memory joggers.
+About once a week for the next couple of months, you should do this to jog your dog’s memory.

 These commands will make your dog more enjoyably and MAY SAVE HIS LIFE in a emergency situation.
-You get out of this, what you put into it.
-Good luck enjoy a better behaving pet.
+You get out of this what you put into it.